-- For award with Achieved, you must be able to conduct an independent quantitative sociological enquiry.
-This requires that you: - Plan your enquiry, develop a research question and choose a methodology. - Collect and analyse data that are appropriate to the enquiry. - Report findings and present justified conclusion(s) relevant to the enquiry. - Use sociological concepts in your conclusion(s). - Evaluate the strengths and limitations of your research.
-You should consider (among other things) the validity of your data and the reliability of your conclusions. - For award with Merit, the findings will be in detail, the conclusions will be supported by evidence from the enquiry data and will use sociological ideas and concepts. - For award with Excellence, the findings will be in depth, the conclusions will be comprehensive and supported by evidence from the enquiry data, and will use sociological ideas and concepts.
+- For award with Achieved, you must be able to conduct an independent qualitative sociological enquiry.
+This requires that you: - Plan your enquiry, develop a research question and choose a methodology.
+This should be done in a written research proposal. - Collect and analyse data that are appropriate to the enquiry. - Report findings and present justified conclusion(s) relevant to the enquiry. - Use sociological concepts in your conclusion(s). - Evaluate the strengths and limitations of your research.
+You should consider (among other things) the validity of your data and the reliability of your conclusions. - For award with Merit, the findings will be in detail and the conclusions will be supported by evidence from the enquiry data and will use sociological ideas and concepts. - For award with Excellence, the findings will be in depth, the conclusions will be comprehensive and supported by evidence from the enquiry data, and will use sociological ideas and concepts.